HDMS Ørnen (1842): Second journey to Danish Guinea and the Danish West Indies 1847-49

-Two years later Ørnen arrived again in the Danish West Indies, after her visit to west Africa.
-This time there was also unrest on the Danish West Indies and Ørnen took part in the dramatic events, which led the Danish Governor-General of the islands, Peter von Scholten, on the 3 July to declare immediate emancipation of all the slaves on the three Danish islands St. Croix, St. Thomas and St. Jan (St. John). Ørnen remained in the Caribbean until March 1949 and then returned to Copenhagen.
+When Ørnen arrived in the Danish West Indies in November 1847 and took part in the dramatic events and rebellions that led the Danish Governor-General of the islands, Peter von Scholten, on the 3 July to declare immediate emancipation of all the slaves on the three Danish islands St. Croix, St. Thomas and St. Jan (St. John). Ørnen remained in the Caribbean until March 1949 and then returned to Copenhagen.

 First Schleswig War

-On her return to Denmark, in 1849, in the middle of the First Schleswig War, she was immediately fitted to serve in the naval blockade of the German harbour in Danzig.
+On her return to Denmark, in 1849, in the middle of the First Schleswig War, she was immediately fitted to serve in the naval blockade of the German harbour in Danzig, still under command of Irminger.
 The following year Ørnen, under the command of Frederik Chr.
 G. Muxoll, participated together with the corvette HDMS Saga and 4 gunboats in the engagement at Fehmarn, which was occupied by the Danish troops on 17 July 1850.

 Later years

 Between 1852 and 1858 Ørnen was stationed in the West Indies.
 In 1859 Ørnen, under command of Adser Enevold Ludvig Knudsen, was sent on a voyage to Iceland and Greenland.
 This was the first visit of a naval ship in Greenland for more than 100 years, as the last visit was by the frigate Blaa Heyren in 1736–37.

 Ørnen was decommissioned in 1866 and broken up in 1871.